Today I’m going to share with you everything you need to know about the defence of alibi also known as a plea of alibi.

 in this regard, it is settled law that an accused person whose defence is an alibi, that is he was elsewhere at the time of the commission of offence has the onus to bring evidence on alibi, which when considered with the case for the prosecution creates a reasonable doubt in the mind of the Judge so as to entitle him to an acquittal.
 The burden is far less than that in a civil case, i.e. balance of probabilities.
 His mere the assertion that he was elsewhere does not, however, discharge the burden unless the prosecution during the investigation found it to be true or is in doubt whether or not it is true

-Thus, the court must decide on the success or failure of the defence of alibi based on the evidence before it.
+The court must decide on the success or failure of the defence of the alibi based on the evidence before it.

 The effect of a plea of alibi is, once successfully raised and accepted by the court it may lead to the discharge of the accused person, but once failed the court will proceed to determine the fate of the accused person based on prosecution evidence.